EMILY THORBURN

 Neurologic Music Therapist

-Emily Thorburn is a Registered Music Therapist and certified Neurologic Music Therapist with a Master’s degree in Music Therapy from Western Sydney University.
+Emily Thorburn is a Registered Music Therapist and certified Neurologic Music Therapist with a Master’s degree in Music Therapy.
 With over 20 years of experience in music performance and education, Emily brings a rich foundation of musical expertise to her therapeutic work.

 Professional Credentials and Affiliations